-In 2011, Mission Australia Housing was successful in its tender application to take on the ownership management of 68 property sites containing 1,055 dwelling units from Housing NSW.

-The project is being delivered under the NSW Nation Building Economic Stimulus Plan (NBESP), a Social Housing Initiative.
+In 2011, Mission Australia Housing assumed ownership of 68 property sites containing 1,055 dwelling units from Housing NSW.
+The properties are governed by NSW Nation Building Economic Stimulus Plan (NBESP), a Social Housing Initiative.

-Camperdown Common Ground
+Common Ground

-In December 2014, Mission Australia Housing received ownership from Housing NSW in relation to 104 units at 31 Pyrmont Bridge Road, Camperdown that were previously managed under a leasehold agreement as part of the Camperdown Common Ground Project.
+In 2014, Mission Australia Housing became the owner of 104 units at 31 Pyrmont Bridge Road, Camperdown that are part of the Camperdown Common Ground Project.

-Annual Financial Report 30 June 2017 | Mission Australia and its controlled entities
+Annual Financial Report 30 June 2018 | Mission Australia and its controlled entities